konwag1/product-scanner/README.md

 # product-scanner

 Project Description
 This project is a self-checkout simulator that uses image recognition technology to identify products using a webcam.
-The system automatically scans, recognizes products, and displays their names and prices, simulating the process of self-service scanning in stores.
+The system scans, recognizes products, and displays their names and prices, simulating the process of self-service scanning in stores.
 Finally, it displays a price summary

 Main Features